Contraz/pyrocket/README.rst

   frame data.
 When the client connects it will download all the key frames from the editor and will keep synchronizing the data as you edit the key frames.
 - **Playback: Editor Data**: The client will load the xml file created by the editor and play it back.
-This is a perfectly valid option in the final product if you don't care that others can easily inspect and edit the project file and you are not constrained by file size limits.
-(Project files are xml with lots of additional metadata used by the editor)
+This is a perfectly valid option if the xml project file has a reasonable size.
+This is the commonly used option.
 - **Playback: Exported**: In editor mode you can select "export remote" that will tell the client to save all the current tracks in separate files in a binary format.
 This mode loads and plays back this data.
-The main purpose if this option is to vastly reduce the size of all the key frame data.
+The main purpose of this option is to vastly reduce the size of all the key frame data if your xml project file gets unreasonably big.
+  It can also add some obfuscation to your data.

 Interpolation Types
 ===================